Aptimex/portl/README.md

 > [!IMPORTANT]
 > For best results, ensure the `portl` script is in a location specified in the `secure_path` value (if present) in `/etc/sudoers`.
 Otherwise you may encounter strange errors due to [sudo's PATH reset feature](https://askubuntu.com/questions/128413/setting-the-path-so-it-applies-to-all-users-including-root-sudo) on many distros.

-Start a Wireguard server on a machine you want to use a relay.
+Start a Wireguard server on a machine you want to use as a relay.
 If you're not familiar with this process, [this](https://github.com/burghardt/easy-wg-quick) or [this](https://github.com/wg-easy/wg-easy) should get you started (or try [Wiretap](https://github.com/sandialabs/wiretap)!).

 Generate a basic Wireguard configuration file compatible with `wg-quick` that will connect to your client machine to the Wireguard server.
 For this example, save it as `tunnel.conf`.
 - You may safely set `AllowedIPs = 0.0.0.0/0` in this configuration file